GENI-NSF/geni-tools/README-omni.txt

   * omni.py renewsliver myslice "12/12/10 16:15"
   * omni.py renewsliver -a http://localhost:12348 myslice "12/12/10 16:15"

+  AM API RenewSliver function

   This command will renew your resources at each aggregate up to the specified time.
 This time must be less than or equal to the time available to the slice.
 Times are in UTC.

+  Slice name could be a full URN, but is usually just the slice name portion.
+  Note that PLC Web UI lists slices as <site name>_<slice name> (EG bbn_myslice), and we want only the slice name part here.

+  Aggregates queried:
+  - Single URL given in -a argument, if provided, ELSE
+  - List of URLs given in omni_config aggregates option, if provided, ELSE
+  - List of URNs and URLs provided by the selected clearinghouse

+  Note that the expiration time cannot be past your slice expiration time (see renewslice).
+Some aggregates will not allow you to _shorten_ your sliver expiration time.

 ==== sliverstatus ====
  * format: omni.py sliverstatus [-a AM-URL] <slice-name>